eth-sri/lmql/docs/source/language/functions.md

 ```

 ## Beyond Calculators
 Function use is not limited to calculators.
-In the example bellow we show how text retrieval, using Pythons `async`/`await` [syntax](https://docs.python.org/3/library/asyncio.html), can be used to augment the reasoning capabilities of the large language model.
+In the example below we show how text retrieval, using Pythons `async`/`await` [syntax](https://docs.python.org/3/library/asyncio.html), can be used to augment the reasoning capabilities of the large language model.

 ```{lmql}
 name::wikipedia